michaeljsteel/NumBAT/README.rst

 NumBAT, the Numerical Brillouin Analysis Tool, integrates electromagnetic and acoustic mode solvers to study the interaction of optical and acoustic waves in photonic waveguides, with a particular focus on stimulated Brillouin scattering.

-NumBAT was developed by Michael Steel, Bjorn Sturmberg, Kokou Dossou, and Christopher Poulton in a collaboration between Macquarie University and the University of Technology Sydney, as part of the Australian Research Council Discovery Project DP160101691.

 Capabilities
 --------------